-To make an extension we have a choice of hand posture/position that will be somewhere between the two following extremes, depending largely on our hand size, cello size, and relative finger lengths:
+To make an extension we have a choice of hand posture/position that will be somewhere between the two following extremes, depending largely on our hand size, cello size, position of the thumb, and relative finger lengths:

 1. VIOLIN HAND POSTURE: